 One child in six is cyberbullied; pandemic made it worse

-COPEHNAGEN – Some 16 per cent of children aged 11 to 15 were cyberbullied in 2022, up from 13 per cent four years ago, a World Health Organisation (WHO) Europe report covering 44 countries said on Wednesday.
+COPEHNAGEN – Some 16 per cent of children aged between 11 and 15 were cyber bullied in 2022, up from 13 per cent four years ago, a World Health Organisation (WHO) Europe report covering 44 countries said on March 27.

-“This report is a wake-up call for all of us to address bullying and violence, whenever and wherever it happens,” WHO regional director for Europe Hans Kluge said in a statement.
+“This report is a wake-up call for all of us to address bullying and violence, whenever and wherever it happens,” Dr Hans Kluge, WHO regional director for Europe, said in a statement.

-The WHO noted that the pandemic has changed the way adolescents behave towards each other.
+The WHO noted that the Covid-19 pandemic has changed the way adolescents behave towards each other.

 “Virtual forms of peer violence have become particularly relevant since the onset of the Covid-19 pandemic, when young people’s worlds became increasingly virtual during times of lockdown,” the report said.

-Eleven per cent of boys and girls reported being bullied at school at least two or three times a month in the past couple of months, compared to 10 per cent four years ago.
+A total of 11 per cent of boys and girls reported being bullied at school at least two or three times a month in the past couple of months, compared with 10 per cent four years ago.

-“With young people spending up to six hours online every single day, even small changes in the rates of bullying and violence can have profound implications for the health and well-being of thousands,” Dr Kluge said.
+Dr Kluge said: “With young people spending up to six hours online every single day, even small changes in the rates of bullying and violence can have profound implications for the health and well-being of thousands.”

 The number of adolescents who engaged in physical fighting, meanwhile, remained stable over the four-year period at 10 per cent – 14 per cent for boys and 6 per cent for girls.